tobiasfremming/computerVision-SelfCheckout/Innlevering/oppg2/readme.md

 ### Running the system
 *Use python 3.10.0*

 1. python -m venv venv
 2. Activate venv
+3. Before installing requirements you need to manually install the correct torch with the right cuda version for your pc.
+For example: `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121`
-3. python -m pip install -r requirements.txt
+4. python -m pip install -r requirements.txt
-4. python final_system.py
+5. python final_system.py
-5. put files into a videos folder in the same directory as final_system.py
+6. put files into a videos folder in the same directory as final_system.py

 #### Cuda and MacOS silicon
 The program should detect cuda and apple silicon.
 If not, make sure the correct pip drivers are installed.
 See final_system.py for more details